 Do not buy a drug from a site that makes outrageous claims about "amazing results," "a new cure," or a "cure all."
 It sounds cliché, but if something seems too good to be true, it probably is.
-If you think that you need a certain medicine, talk to your doctor first.
+If you think that you need a certain medication, talk to your doctor first.

 Buy Only From US-Based Sites

 Companies outside of the US are not regulated in the same way that US companies are.
 Although it may be a reputable company, you have no way of confirming that.
 Within the US, companies that sell drugs online can obtain a seal of approval from the NABP.
 You can also contact the NABP to check on a particular site.
-In addition, generally it is illegal to import the drugs you buy from a foreign site, and the US government may not be able to help you if you get ripped off.
+In addition, generally it is illegal to import the drugs you buy from a foreign site, and the US government may not be able to help you if you have a reaction or get ripped off.

-Only Buy Drugs That Are FDA-Approved
+Only Buy Drugs That Are FDA-Approved TOP